 How does 1Password work, and why should I be using it?

 All of us have accounts at multiple websites.
 Without a password manager, we invariably reuse passwords because we think nobody really cares about our accounts.
 But the problem isn’t that someone will hack into your favorite coffee shop account.
 The problem is that if you’re using the same password for your bank account, an attacker who gets your coffe shop password now has access to your bank account – and every other account where you’ve used the same password.

-1Password allows you to create a Master Password that secures all your other passwords.
-Then you can use strong, unique passwords for all your accounts, which means a security breach on one website only affects that one site.
+1Password allows you to create a single account password that secures all your other passwords.
+Then you can use strong, unique passwords for all your online accounts, which means a security breach on one website only affects that one site.

 Security is not just a feature.
 It’s our foundation.
 The 1Password Security Design White Paper explains exactly how your secrets are kept safe.
 It’s a lot to read, but it covers all the inner working 1Password if you want to learn more.
 1Password is also SOC 2 type 2 certified, which is an auditing process that ensures 1Password securely manages data to protect your interests and privacy.